z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 There's more to look at regarding the programming of the Spectrum's interrupts with Z88DK, but it's all well documented so doesn't need to be explored further here.
-This guide has built on the existing documentation by looking at the some of the options for laying out Spectrum's memory map when using interrupt mode
+This guide has built on the existing documentation by looking at the some of the options for laying out the Spectrum's memory map when using interrupt mode
 2. Understanding the memory map is a skill we need to continue to develop.